 Begin the day with a plate of the special pancakes of the day at Kerbey Lane Cafe.
 Then, harness the cowboy spirit and giddyup over to nearby Texas Hill Country for a horseback ride around the ranch at Texas Trail Rides, where you’ll pass by picturesque spring-fed lakes, across Onion Creek and along wooded trails with your new horse friend.
 Take a hike up the stone steps to Mount Bonnell and get a panoramic view of the Austin area, including Lake Austin.
-Or give the kids a workout at the Austin Bouldering Project, the world’s largest bouldering gym, where they can safely climb to their hearts’ content.
+Or give the kids a workout at the Austin Bouldering Project, a 50,000 square-feet bouldering gym, where they can safely climb to their hearts’ content.

-Afterward, venture over to the Mueller neighborhood, a new urban village just three miles east of downtown Austin where you’ll find a farmers market on Sunday mornings, an open-air retail district and plenty of places to grab a casual lunch, such as the Mueller Trailer Eats food truck park.
+Afterward, venture over to the Mueller neighborhood, just three miles east of Downtown Austin where you’ll find a farmers market on Sunday mornings, an open-air retail district and plenty of places to grab a casual lunch, such as Southern comfort food from Colleen's Kitchen or ramen from Marafuku.
 Little ones will love the hands-on children’s museum, the Thinkery, where science, technology, engineering, arts and math exhibits get kids learning and laughing.

 You can’t leave Austin without experiencing some of its beloved barbecue joints, so hit up a favorite locals’ spot, such as Stubb’s Bar-B-Q (known for its rousing Sunday Gospel Brunch), the County Line or the Salt Lick (with plenty of picnic tables and a large playscape) to end your trip on a delicious note.